 I’m Leaving My Job – And My Insurance, What Options Do I Have?

 Q. I’m planning to leave my job to become self-employed in April.
-My insurance will end on April 30, but I have an option to take COBRA.
+My insurance will end on April 30, but I have the option to take COBRA.
 Do I qualify for a special enrollment period to get an individual plan in the exchange as of May 1, or do I have to take COBRA?

 You’ve also got 60 days to decide whether you want to elect COBRA, with coverage retroactive to coincide with the date your plan would have ended.
 Between the two windows, you have plenty of time to decide what coverage will work best for you.